 The cottage was spacious and functional, with simple furnishings, but the highlight was the floor-to-ceiling windows that offered an uninterrupted view of the bucolic countryside.
 Rolling hills, a lake and a smattering of trees.

-I’m sure there’ s a lot more to Glenrowan than a giant statue of Ned Kelly, but that’s all we made time for.
-Ned Kelly’s infamous final shoot out with police, in his now-legendary armour, was in Glenrowan and the town is lined with shops named after Ned, with a large statue of Ned Kelly outside the post office.
-If this is all you were planning on doing, you could probably skip seeing the statue altogether, but if you had time I’m sure there is a lot more to Glenrowan than what I saw.
+I’m sure there’s a lot more to Glenrowan than a giant statue of Ned Kelly, but that’s all we made time for.
+Ned Kelly’s infamous final shoot out with police was in Glenrowan, which is now lined with shops named after Ned, with a large statue of Ned Kelly outside the post office.
+Stopping in Glenrowan just to see the Ned Kelly statue isn’t an essential detour, but if you’re in the area it’s a fun stop.

-On the way, we made a bathroom stop at Swanpool & District Memorial Hall, the bathroom was a bust (no toilet paper) but I loved photographing the super cute cinema.
+On the way, we made a bathroom stop at Swanpool & District Memorial Hall, which was adorable.

 Beechworth

 Beechworth is one of the most charming country towns in Australia.
-A former Gold Rush town, in its heyday in the 1850s, Beechworth flourished as a commercial centre amongst the goldfields in northeast Victoria, and as a trading post between Melbourne and Sydney.
+It was a Gold Rush town, which boomed in the 1850s with the Australian Gold Rush.
+Beechworth flourished as a commercial centre amongst the goldfields in northeast Victoria, and as a trading post between Melbourne and Sydney.
 We wandered around the main street and were spoilt for choice of cafes and wine bars.
 Surrounded by vineyards, dairies and farmland, Beechworth is a hotbed for gourmet local produce.

 Bridge Road Brewery